6.4: Enzyme Inhibition

 Noncompetitive and Mixed Inhibition

 Let us assume for ease of equation derivation that I binds reversibly to E with a dissociation constant of Kis (as we denoted for competitive inhibition) and to ES with a dissociation constant Kii (as we noted for uncompetitive inhibition).
 Assume that for noncompetitive inhibition, Kis = Kii.
 A look at the top mechanism shows that in the presence of I, as S increases to infinity, not all of E is converted to ES.
 There is a finite amount of ESI, even at infinite S. Now remember that Vm = kcatE0 if and only if all E is in the form ES.
 Under these conditions, the apparent Vm, Vmapp, is less than the real Vm without an inhibitor.
 In contrast, the apparent Km, Kmapp, will not change since I binds to both E and ES with the same affinity and hence will not perturb that equilibrium, as deduced from LaChatelier's principle.
-The double reciprocal plot (Lineweaver Burk plot) offers a great way to visualize the inhibition.
+The double-reciprocal plot (Lineweaver-Burk plot) is a powerful way to visualize inhibition.
 In the presence of I, just Vm will decrease.
-Therefore, -1/Km, the x-intercept will stay the same, and 1/Vm will get more positive.
+Therefore, -1/Km, the x-intercept will stay the same, and 1/Vm will become more positive.
 Therefore, the plots will consist of a series of lines intersecting on the x-axis, the hallmark of noncompetitive inhibition.
-You should be able to figure out how the plots would appear if Kis is different from Kii (mixed inhibition).
+You should be able to figure out how the plots would look if Kis differs from Kii (mixed inhibition).

 \begin{equation}